vikmaksymenko/sample-cucumber-selenide-selenoid-automation/README.md

 mvn allure:report
 ```

+Sample Allure report can be found on https://vikmaksimenko.github.io/sample-cucumber-selenide-selenoid-automation/allure-maven-plugin/index.html#

 ### Travis CI Integration

 This project is integrated with Travis CI, see https://travis-ci.org/vikmaksimenko/sample-cucumber-selenide-selenoid-automation.
-The builds are running daily.
+The builds are running daily and on push to master branch.